DJKC/InAWeek_Projects/README.md

 # InAWeek_Projects
-Getting answers and data for daily curiousities through programming.
+Getting answers and data for daily curiosities through programming.
 Larger ideas that need a few days to complete.